Office:(503) 842-4333 Fax: (503)-842-3833 Cell: (503)-801-1005

 JEFF LaTURNER, UTILITY WORKER

-Jeff started with Fairview Water in March 2022 and assists Mike in Maintenance and Operation of the water system along with the field work and leak repairs.
+Jeff started with Fairview Water District in March 2022 and assists Mike in the maintenance and operations of the water system as well as various account management duties.

 Briefly, a cross connection exists whenever the drinking water system is or could be connected to any nonpotable source (plumbing fixture, equipment used in any plumbing system).
 Pollutants or contaminants can enter the safe drinking water system through uncontrolled cross connections when backflow occurs.